-4 in Art.
-Photography can be taken alongside both Fine Art or Contemporary Fine Art.
+GCSE grade 4 in Art.
+Photography can be taken alongside both Fine Art or Contemporary Fine Art

-Why Study Physics?
+Why study Physics?

 Are you interested in the physics topics in your science studies at GCSE?
-Are you good at Maths?
+Are you good at Mathematics?
 Do you enjoy problem solving?
 Would you like to know more about fundamental ideas such as quantum mechanics, cosmology and nuclear physics?
-If the answer to these questions is yes, then 'A' Level Physics might be for you.
+If the answer to these questions is yes, then A Level Physics might be for you.

-Module 1 - Development of practical skills in Physics: skills of planning, implementing, analysis and evaluation
+Development of practical skills in Physics: skills of planning, implementing, analysis and evaluation

-Module 2 - Foundations of Physics: physical quantities and units; scalars and vectors; measurements
+Foundations of physics: physical quantities and units; scalars and vectors; measurements

-Module 3 - Forces and motion: motion; forces in action; work, energy and power; materials; Newton's laws of motion and momentum
+Forces and motion: motion; forces in action; work, energy and power; materials; Newton's laws of motion and momentum

-Module 4 - Electrons, waves and photons: charge and current; energy, power and resistance; electrical circuits; waves; quantum physics
+Electrons, waves and photons: charge and current; energy, power and resistance; electrical circuits; waves; quantum physics

-Module 5 - Newtonian world and astrophysics: thermal Physics; circular motion; oscillations; gravitational fields; astrophysics
+Newtonian world and astrophysics: thermal Physics; circular motion; oscillations; gravitational fields; astrophysics

+Module 6

-Module 6 - Particles and medical Physics: capacitors; electric fields; electromagnetism; nuclear and particle physics; medical imaging.
+Particles and medical physics: capacitors; electric fields; electromagnetism; nuclear and particle physics; medical imaging.

-Exam Board OCR.
 There are three papers plus a practical endorsement.

 A Physics qualification is essential for many future careers in science and engineering.
-It is also classed as a "facilitating" 'A' Level by Russell Group Universities as there are many university courses that require 'A' Level Physics.
-Physics can also help you make progress in other fields that value the demanding skills developed through Physics.
-Many architects, accountants, bankers and lawyers have benefited from studying Physics at 'A' Level.
+It is also classed as a "facilitating" A Level by Russell Group universities as there are many university courses that require A Level Physics.
+Physics can also help you make progress in other fields that value the demanding skills developed through physics.
+Many architects, accountants, bankers and lawyers have benefited from studying Physics at A Level.
 Physics is even relevant if you are planning to study music, as it helps you to understand how sound is produced and transmitted.

-For Triple Science students, 7 in Physic and 6 in Maths.
-For Combined Science students, grade 7-7 in Science and 6 in Maths.
+For Triple Science students, GCSE grade 7 in Physics and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths

-Why Study Politics?
+Why study Politics?

 This course will give you valuable insights into the world of political ideas, processes and key institutions.
 There can be no better time to study Politics due to the rapidity of change in the world.
-The loss of confidence in governments in the West and the rise of populist political movements, the breakdown of governments in the Middle East, and Brexit, are all events which point to a crisis in domestic and international politics, and have and will continue to touch our lives.
-A successful student of Politics will leave the course with a developing knowledge of both domestic and international Issues, and will have the skills necessary to make effective contributions to future political debates.
+The loss of confidence in governments in the West and the rise of populist political movements, the breakdown of governments in the Middle East, and Brexit, are all events which point to a crisis in domestic and international politics and have and will continue to touch our lives.
+A successful student of Politics will leave the course with a developing knowledge of both domestic and international Issues and will have the skills necessary to make effective contributions to future political debates.